hallard/LoLin32-Lite-Lora/README.md

 # Firmware

-there is no firmware available[firmware](https://github.com/hallard/LoLin32-Lite-Lora/tree/master/firmware)
+There is no firmware available, but you can have a large demo of features and a full working LoRa node (with RFM95) with this excellent [ESP32-Paxcounter](https://github.com/cyberman54/ESP32-Paxcounter/) software, it's a must see.

 # Boards